6.1 Estimate and communicate annual nutrient loads from stormwater

 Stormwater ponds and canals must be maintained to retain their nutrient removal efficiency, yet are generally lacking in long-term maintenance.
 Local ordinances would provide a mechanism for outreach, inspection and certification to ensure that stormwater ponds and canals are managed and maintained to maximize nutrient removal.

-7.1 Develop and distribute a homeowner guide for home and neighborhood stormwater improvement projects
+7.1 Distribute homeowner guides for home and neighborhood stormwater improvement BMPs and projects

 A comprehensive guide to Best Management Practices for individual homeowners and neighborhoods would provide a “one-stop shop” of tools and information to advance community involvement in reducing nutrient pollution.

-7.2 Increase support and capacity for homeowners and HOAs to install stormwater improvement projects with free professional consultations and cost-share grants
+7.2 Continue support and capacity for homeowners and HOAs to install stormwater improvement projects with free professional consultations and cost-share grants

 Free professional consultations, financial assistance, and replicable demonstrations of successful pond management, Florida-adapted landscaping or green infrastructure elements